MUFI Rating & Risk – SAP BI/BW

 SAP BI/BW is the only BI solution that SAP owns that was developed by SAP, and it is easily the worst BI solution that SAP has in its stable.
-The problems with BI were a major motivator for the purchase of Business Objects, which was beating BI in too many head to head proposals.
-The idea was that Business Objects – particular its data modeling functionality would be ported to BI, but this never occurred.
+The problems with BI were a significant motivator for the purchase of Business Objects, which was beating BI in too many head to head proposals.
+The idea was that Business Objects – particular, its data modelling functionality would be ported to BI, but this never occurred.

 The entire slow motion and problematic BI and DP product is what happens when a company like SAP, that had no previous experience in advanced data structures creates products in a software category and uses its marketing muscle and partnerships with influencers like consulting companies and IT analysts to present the notion that SAP has competitive applications in these categories.

 Buyer after buyer complains to us about reports that are late or never appear, and this should not be surprising to anyone when we use SAP DP (which uses the same data backend as SAP BI), things that take us days to do, take hours in other applications.
 The application Demand Works Smoothie has a very efficient approach to building relationships versus SAP DP (Demand Works is profiled in our section in our Software Selection Package for Demand Planning).
 When we were testing the application, we at first thought Demand Works had developed some new database technology.
-However, it uses a star schema the same as SAP DP (and the same as BI/BW), yet the way in which Demand Works configured the star schema made the application almost maintenance free, while SAP BI/BW makes setting up data structures too similar to a root canal.
+However, it uses a star schema the same as SAP DP (and the same as BI/BW), yet how Demand Works configured the star schema made the application almost maintenance-free.
+At the same time, SAP BI/BW makes setting up data structures too similar to a root canal.
 SAP BI/BW is the prototypical application that comes with a lot of bells and whistles (and is now being promoted to run on “HANA” – an in-memory database technology).